Gv3N/Gv3N/README.md

 ## Hi there 👋
-### I'm actively looking for a software engineering internship
+### I'm actively looking for a junior software engineer.

 #### Most of the old software development projects done in university and solo projects are not uploaded here.
 Current projects should be here if there is no issue in development.
 #### Have 3.5 years of experience in programming.